 409 Stainless Steel can withstand continuous temperatures of up to 1400º F while carbon steels used in outdoor furnaces cannot withstand anything over 800ºF.
 This means that when the fire is over 800ºF carbon steels begin to oxidize and break down causing material failure in the long term which means a shorter life span of your furnace.

-Stainless Steel is stainless because it has chromium oxide film layered on the steel.
+It’s called “stainless” because it has chromium oxide film layered on the steel.
 This film keeps oxygen from penetrating and corroding the material (rusting).
 This is why you see mild (carbon) steel rusting while sitting out in the open.
 Mild steel will start slowly corroding away from the first day of it’s use.
 This is why many mild steel furnaces are at least 1/4” thick (to try to give the furnace more life span).

 Why are we able to use thinner material in our furnaces?
 Because 409 Stainless Steel was designed and developed for high temperature situations and to withstand corrosion.